zluo01/aria2-extension/README.md

 ## Scripts

+> This feature is **removed** after 0.5.0 due to manifest 3 does not allow arbitrary code execution.

 The new script extension allows user to download certain resources on websites without going into page source manually.

 ### Example